Sharky999/Axon-Bodycam/README.md

 ## 🔑 License Activation

 This application requires a license key to use.
+This is to prevent people from sharing this without my permission However it is a free application so once you recieve a key you have access to the app forever.

 **To get a license key:**
 1. Contact **shrky999** on Discord